 Google has also created a Small Business Grant, largely based on free advertising credits the details of which can be found here: COVID-19 Ad credits for Google Ads Small and Medium-sized Businesses.

 The Red Backpack Fund (for women entrepreneurs) - Up to $5,000 grants available.
-Next round of applications opens up June 1-8th.
-Check out their website for more details
+Next round of applications will next open from September 8-15 Check out their website for more details

 Hello Alice with the support of Verizon, Silicon Valley Bank, Ebay, and others is offering $10,000 emergency grants, being distributed immediately to small business owners impacted by this pandemic.
 Visit their website for more information.